Biomedical-Simulation-Lab/BSLSolver/readme.md

 =========================================================================
 1) Anywhere you see [YOUR USERNAME HERE] just put your Niagara username with no brackets there.

-2) I am still debugging this code.
-It is not 100% functional
+2) Code should be functional for the PT case in the examples.

 # GETTING STARTED:
 =========================================================================